Jeanronu/VoterDeduplication/README.md

 registered voters.
 Some states additionally regularly audit their voting rolls and remove voters based on various rules – many of these rules have been criticized for being unnecessarily harsh and purposefully suppressing the vote.
-In the 2018 election in Georgia, an “exact match” rule was instituted to require a voter’s name as listed on their government-issued ID (e.g., their drivers license) to exactly match their name as listed on the voting rolls.
+In the 2018 election in Georgia, an “exact match” rule was instituted to require a voter’s name as listed on their government-issued ID (e.g., their driver's license) to exactly match their name as listed on the voting rolls.
 Voters whose names did not match exactly were removed from the voting rolls.

 Ideally, to examine the impact of such a rule, we would count the number of people we